SynapSeq

 Text-Based by Design

-SynapSeq uses a simple, human-readable text format (.spsq) so sequences can be versioned with Git, shared openly, reviewed collaboratively, and evolved over time.
+SynapSeq uses a small, human-readable text format (.spsq) so sessions can be versioned with Git, reviewed like code, shared openly, and extended without binary project files.

 03